kyang5/coursedescriptions/source/courses/comp353.rst

 This course covers the fundamentals of database application development using C++, C, or Java by accessing a transaction-oriented database server.
 A commercial database environment such as Oracle is used.
-Apitional topics may include enabling access to database via the web, and administering large databases.
+Additional topics may include enabling access to the database via the web, and administering large databases.

 Outcome
 ------------

-Students will learn SQL, database design and application development using the latest software tools.
-Students will also learn techniques for web based data retrieval and manipulation.
+Students will learn SQL, database design, and application development using the latest software tools.
+Students will also learn techniques for web-based data retrieval and manipulation.

 Syllabi
 --------------------